Category: Flora

 28 Apr 2022

 The booklet, Knowing your Place: Wildlife in Shingle Street gives an introduction to the main wildlife habitats in Shingle Street and has at the back a complete list of all the birds, mammals, butterflies, moths, flowers, dragonflies, grasshoppers, spiders, crustaceans, insects and other categories of wildlife recorded here.
 The big Biodiversity Survey has more detailed and technical information on these, too.
 In addition, there is a monthly ‘Nature Note’ in Village Voices, which forms a kind of running commentary on the seasonal year with other reflections on the local environment more generally.
 You can access a selection of these articles by calendar date here.
-Visitors are also encouraged to send us their their own sightings of interest by using the contact page here.

 Jeremy Mynott